-Alumni and Development Services 124 Mount Auburn Street Cambridge, MA 02138-5795 ENCLOSE CHECK PAYABLE TO: "President and Fellows of Harvard College" In the check's memo section, please specify the allocation of the gift.
-BY PHONE: 1-800-VERITAS (837-4827) • ONLINE:

-alumni.harvard.edu/give • GIFTS OF STOCK:
+Harvard University PO Box 419209 Boston, MA 02241-9209 ENCLOSE CHECK PAYABLE TO: "President and Fellows of Harvard College" In the check's memo section, please specify the allocation of the gift.
+BY PHONE: 1-800-VERITAS (837-4827) 9AM-5PM Mon-Fri (Eastern Standard Time) ONLINE: alumni.harvard.edu/give GIFTS OF STOCK:

-You may make a gift of stock through our online form or by contacting: Harvard Management Company Trusts and Gifts Department 600 Atlantic Avenue Boston, MA 02210-2203 Phone: 866-845-6596 Fax: 866-457-6598 Email: security\gifts@hmc.harvard.edu GIFT PLANNING 617-496-3205 ogp@harvard.edu alumni.harvard.edu/ogp
+You may make a gift of stock through our online form or by contacting: Harvard Management Company Trusts and Gifts Department 600 Atlantic Avenue Boston, MA 02210-2203 Phone: 866-845-6596 Fax: 866-457-6598 Email: security_gifts@hmc.harvard.edu GIFT PLANNING 617-496-3205 ogp@harvard.edu alumni.harvard.edu/ogp

-DONOR RECOGNITION

-We appreciate every gift and have many ways to demonstrate gratitude for donor generosity.
-It may be helpful to share how commitments are recognized during your conversations with peers.

-- Communications from Harvard leadership

-- Inclusion in print and online publications

-- Invitations to special events

-- Memberships in giving societies

-LOYALTY: The 1636 Society welcomes donors who make consecutive annual gifts of any amount.

-LEADERSHIP: Associates Giving and the Harvard Yard Society recognize donors who give at leadership levels.

-LEGACY: The John Harvard Society celebrates individuals who make a life income gift or bequest.
+DONOR RECOGNITION We appreciate every gift and have many ways to demonstrate gratitude for donor generosity.
+It may be helpful to share how commitments are recognized during your conversations with peers. - Communications from Harvard leadership - Inclusion in print and online publications - Invitations to special virtual gatherings and events - Memberships in giving societies Loyalty: The 1636 Loyalty Society welcomes donors who make consecutive annual gifts of any amount.
+Leadership: Associates Giving and the Harvard Yard Society recognize donors who give at leadership levels.
+Legacy: The John Harvard Society celebrates individuals who make a life income gift or bequest.
 To learn more, please visit: alumni.harvard.edu/volunteer-resources

 GLOSSARY OF FUNDRAISING TERMS

-Assigned/cleared for solicitation
+Assigned/Cleared for Solicitation

 Assignment made but contact not yet initiated.

 Complete

 Volunteer outreach efforts completed.